-Since I watched Rick Stein’s Long Weekend in Cadiz on TV about a year ago I’d wanted to pay it a visit.
+Ever since I watched Rick Stein’s Long Weekend in Cadiz on TV I’d wanted to pay it a visit.
 At the time of watching, I wasn’t even living in Spain so mentally filed it away for a future holiday destination.

-Fast forward ten months and not only was I living in Andalucia but Cadiz was only about an hour’s drive away.
+Fast forward a few months and not only was I living in Andalucia but Cadiz was practically on my doorstep.
 No excuse not to go!

-Cadiz is a beautiful old town with cobbled streets built on a strip of land jutting into the Atlantic Ocean.
-It’s the perfect size for strolling around and, handily, there are four different coloured walking trails around the town (which you can download here).
-Just pick a route and follow the painted line on the ground!
+With its cobbled streets, Cadiz’s old town is the perfect size for strolling around and, handily, there are four different coloured walking trails around the town.
+Just pick a route and follow the painted line on the ground.

 There’s so much to see in Cadiz but these are some of my personal highlights.